 Earning Potential and Category Bonuses

-The Freedom Card earns 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter, awarded as Cash Back Rewards Points.
+The Freedom Card earns 5% cashback on up to $1,500 in combined purchases in bonus categories each quarter, awarded as Cash Back Rewards Points.
 Bonus categories change every three months, and you need to activate the new categories each quarter for purchases to qualify.
-If you max out the $1,500 cap each quarter, you’ll bag 30,000 points (7,500 * 4) each year from the card.
+If you max out the $1,500 spending cap each quarter, you'll score 30,000 points (7,500 x 4) each year.

 All purchases outside of bonus categories and purchases that exceed the $1,500 quarterly cap earn a flat rate of 1%.
-If you can’t capitalize on the bonus categories, you'll achieve a better return on spend from the Chase Freedom Unlimited®, which doesn’t provide the 5% bonus categories, but offers a higher 1.5% cash back return on all purchases.
+If you can't capitalize on the bonus categories, you'll achieve a better return on spending from the Chase Freedom Unlimited®, which earns 5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1.5% on all other purchases.

-If you also hold an Ultimate Rewards earning card allowing transfers to travel partners, you can combine points from the Freedom Card and redeem them for higher fixed-values via the Chase Travel Portal, or shoot for even greater redemption value by transferring your combined points to airline and hotel partners.
+If you also hold an Ultimate Rewards earning card allowing transfers to travel partners, you can combine points from the Freedom Card and redeem them for higher fixed-values via the Chase Travel Portal.
+Or, you can shoot for even greater redemption value by transferring your combined points to airline and hotel partners.

 Current Chase Freedom 5% Bonus Categories

-The current 5% bonus categories for the Freedom Card for April to June 2020, are grocery stores, fitness clubs, gym memberships, and select streaming services.
-Thankfully, Chase supplies a handy list of merchants for the selected categories along with specific exclusions.
+The current 5% bonus categories for the Freedom Card for October to December 2021 are Walmart and PayPal.
+Chase supplies a handy list of qualifying purchase categories and merchants alongside specific exclusions.